Err0r430/nope-rs/README.md

 Use it for task like:

-	•	Denying access with flair
+- Denying access with flair
-	•	Fun error messaging
+- Fun error messaging
-	•	Saying “no” with pazazz
+- Saying “no” (but with pazazz)

 # Usage